 To investigate the diabatic processes occurring within the WCB, we perform Lagrangian trajectory analyses for all 18 simulations using LAGRANTO (Sprenger and Wernli, 2015) and hourly model output.
 LAGRANTO requires input data on a regular latitude-longitude grid.
-We therefore remap the model output from the ICON triangular grid to a regular latitude-longitude grid 140 using conservative remapping implemented in the Climate Data Operators (Schulzweida, 2019).
+We therefore remap the model output from the ICON triangular grid to a regular latitude-longitude grid using conservative remapping implemented in the Climate Data Operators (Schulzweida, 2019).
 The regular grid corresponds to the grid spacing of the associated ICON grid.
-For the 80, 40, 20, 10, 5 and 2.5 km simulations, the model output is remapped to regular grids with a longitudinal and latitudinal spacing of 0.8, 0.4, 0.2, 0.1, 0.05 and 0.025 degrees, respectively.
-Based on remapped fields of wind and pressure, 48 hours forward-running trajectories beginning from 2016-09-22T00 are calculated.
-The trajectories are started at 14 equally-spaced pressure levels between 1050 and 790 hPa in a seeding region near the warm 145 sector of the cyclone (45W-0W and 35N-60N), where the seeding region is defined based on the WCB starting positions identified from ECMWF offline trajectories by Oertel et al. (2019) (their Fig. 1).
-The seeding points are based on the 20 km grid; their total number is 395,825.
+For the 80, 40, 20, 10, 5 and 2.5 km simulations, the model output is remapped to regular grids with a longitudinal and latitudinal spacing of 0.8, 0.4, 0.2, 0.1, 0.05 and 0.025°, respectively.
+Based on remapped fields of wind and pressure, 48 h forward-running trajectories beginning on 22 September 2016 at 00:00 are calculated.
+The trajectories are started at 14 equally spaced pressure levels between 1050 and 790 hPa in a seeding region near the warm sector of the cyclone (35-60° N, 45-0° W), where the seeding region is defined based on the WCB starting positions identified from ECMWF offline trajectories by Oertel et al. (2019) (their Fig. 1).
+The seeding points are based on the 20 km grid; their total number is 395 825.
 All simulations use the same seeding points, allowing us to compare the number of trajectories across grid spacings and model physics.
 The approach provides good sampling of the WCB while limiting the number of trajectories to a practicable amount, especially for the 2.5 km simulations.
-After the trajectories are calculated, the WCB trajectories are selected as those with an ascent larger than 600 hPa within 48 hours (Wernli and Davies, 1997), and the variables of interest 150 are traced along them.
+After the trajectories are calculated, the WCB trajectories are selected as those with an ascent larger than 600 hPa within 48 h (Wernli and Davies, 1997), and the variables of interest are traced along them.

 Two methodological choices should be pointed out.
-First, trajectories are seeded only once at the starting time step, therefore there is only one trajectory starting from each seeding point.
-We found this to be sufficient to sample the evolution of the WCB in time and space, as some trajectories ascend earlier and some trajectories ascend later in the considered 48-hour period.
-This

-- 155 is illustrated in supplementary Fig. S1.
+First, trajectories are seeded only once at the starting time step; therefore there is only one trajectory starting from each seeding point.
+We found this to be sufficient to sample the evolution of the WCB in time and space, as some trajectories ascend earlier and some trajectories ascend later in the considered 48 h period.
+This is illustrated Fig. S1 in the Supplement.
 Second, we use offline trajectories.
-This was necessary as ICON-NWP in version 2.1.00 does not include the capacity for online trajectories.
-Because the offline trajectories are calculated by hourly instantaneous wind fields and the convective updrafts are short-lived and sparse, our analysis emphasizes the slantwise ascent of the WCB trajectories, similar to the offline trajectories calculated by Oertel et al. (2019) from ECMWF-IFS data (their Fig. 2).
-The slantwise character is illustrated in supplementary Fig. S2, which shows that the region of strong updrafts is unpopulated except - 160 for a a few trajectories for the finest grid spacings and explicit convection.
+This was necessary as ICON NWP (numerical weather prediction) in version 2.1.00 does not include the capacity for online trajectories.
+Because the offline trajectories are calculated by hourly instantaneous wind fields and the convective updrafts are shortlived and sparse, our analysis emphasizes the slantwise ascent of the WCB trajectories, similar to the offline trajectories calculated by Oertel et al. (2019) from ECMWF IFS data (their Fig. 2).
+The slantwise character is illustrated in Fig. S2, which shows that the region of strong updrafts is unpopulated except for a few trajectories for the finest grid spacings and explicit convection.
 However, because slantwise-ascending trajectories represent the majority for Vladiana (Oertel et al., 2019), we expect our analysis to sample the mean diabatic processes within the WCB in an adequate manner.